What are the early signs of HIV?

-- Acute HIV Infection: this is the earliest stage of an HIV infection and has an incubation period of 2 to 4 weeks after being infected.
+- Acute HIV Infection: this is the earliest stage of an HIV infection and usually develops 2-4 weeks after infection.
 During an acute HIV infection, HIV multiplies rapidly and is present in the blood at very high levels.

 - Chronic HIV Infection: during this stage of infection, HIV continues to multiply in the body at low levels.
 Individuals with a chronic HIV infection may not have any symptoms, and can remain in this stage of infection for ten years or longer.
 People who take antiretroviral treatment (ART) for HIV can remain in this stage for life.
 If ART is taken correctly, the amount of HIV in the blood can fall to undetectable levels.
 This means an individual with HIV has virtually no risk of transmitting the virus to others, even during unprotected sex.

 - AIDS: in the final stage of an HIV infection, HIV has damaged the immune system so severely that it cannot fight off opportunistic infections.
 These infections occur more often in people with weakened immune systems.
 People with AIDS have a high amount of HIV in their blood and a low number of CD4 cells.
 While AIDS is a life-threatening condition, many people with HIV never reach this stage due to the availability of ART medication.

 What are the signs and symptoms of an acute HIV infection?

 The symptoms of an acute HIV infection can vary, and some people may not experience any symptoms at all.
 Symptoms usually appear within the first two months of infection, and resemble a flu-like illness.
 Common symptoms include:

 - Muscle Aches

 Today, there are many ways to prevent HIV, live well with HIV, and access testing.